seanox/xml-micro-exchange-js/README.md

 It is a small server (1 Core, 512 MB, 10 GB SSD) in a big datacenter -- but apparently enough.
 __Sponsors are always welcome.__
-The project needs a good and simple domain and if possible more power.
+The project needs ~~a good and simple domain~~ and if possible more power.
-It costs about 7,50 Euro per month for 65535 x 1024 kB with double CPU cores and double memory.
+It costs about 5 Euro per month for 65535 x 1024 kB with double CPU cores and double memory.